 Changing formula rarely helps, particularly if there are no significant gastric symptoms, such as diarrhea.
 Prolonged use of an inappropriate nfant formula may negatively affect your baby's development.
-(See Soy infant formula - Is it the best choice?)

 If you suspect a food or milk protein allergy or intolerance see your doctor for advice on suitable formula.

 - If your baby is less than 6 months old, stop solids completely or restrict solids to 'low risk' foods.

 - If you are offering fruit juice to your baby on a regular basis, try ceasingthis for a period of time.
 Offer water at these times instead.